Tim-xiaofan/Effective-Modern-Cpp/Chapter 4. Smart Pointers/README.md

 the class header, but implement them in the implementation file.
 Do this even if the default function implementations are acceptable.
 * The above advice applies to `std::unique_ptr`, but not to `std::shared_ptr`.

-# Item 26: Avoid overloading on universal references.
-## Things to Remember
-* Overloading on universal references almost always leads to the universal refer‐ ence overload being called more frequently than expected.
-* Perfect-forwarding constructors are especially problematic, because they’re typically better matches than copy constructors for non-const lvalues, and they can hijack derived class calls to base class copy and move constructors.

-# Item 27: Familiarize yourself with alternatives to overloading on universal references
-## Things to Remember
-* Alternatives to the combination of universal references and overloading include the use of distinct function names, passing parameters by lvalue reference-to-const, passing parameters by value, and using tag dispatch.
-* Constraining templates via std::enable_if permits the use of universal ref‐ erences and overloading together, but it controls the conditions under which compilers may use the universal reference overloads.
-* Universal reference parameters often have efficiency advantages, but they typically have usability disadvantages.